BDO Global: History

 The firm was founded in 1903 as Stoy and Co by Fred Stoy.
 In 1919, Jack Hayward joined the firm and it became Stoy Hayward and Co.
 A series of mergers with Finnie and Co in 1992 and the BDO Binder Hamlyn offices that did not join Arthur Andersen or Deloitte & Touche in 1994 created BDO Stoy Hayward, which became the UK member of BDO International.
 The firm became a limited liability partnership in 2004.

 The names 'Stoy Hayward' were dropped in October 2009, adopting the worldwide branding of BDO.

+In 2021, BDO LLP established its BDO Digital business unit, initially focusing on cyber security, technology risk, and assurance.
+As of July 2026, BDO Digital has expanded its information technology offering across data and analytics, artificial intelligence, cloud computing, digital transformation, and enterprise business applications.
+BDO Digital has formed strategic partnerships with technology vendors such as Wavenet and apsolut.
+As part of the network's global partnership with Microsoft, the UK firm operates within the Microsoft Partner Network.

+In June 2024, BDO was globally recognised at the Partner of the Year awards, winning in three categories.

+In July 2026, BDO LLP announced the completion of its merger with BDO Ireland.

 Criticism

 BDO Stoy Hayward was criticised for their role as administrators for the collapsed Christmas hamper savings company Farepak.
 BDO Stoy Hayward used an 0870 premium rate phone service to provide information for victims of Farepak's collapse in 2006.
 They were initially also accused by The Observer of taking a share of the call revenue to pay for the administration; this accusation was later withdrawn.